 Hill co-authored the Ukulele in the Classroom book series with J. Chalmers Doane and launched a certification program for ukulele instructors with his father, Barry, in 2010.

-So far, he’s released several albums, including his latest release, The Old Silo, which was nominated for a Juno Award in 2015.
+So far, Hill has released several albums, including the latest The Old Silo, which was nominated for a Juno Award in 2015.

 4. Israel Kamakawiwo’ole